ShayanHajibagher/voice-chat-app/readme.txt

 - Web UI option (run with --web flag)
 - Keyboard shortcuts for control

+guide:
+-the best low end model for english is gemma 3 ib but not so good for persian / for persian i recommend gemma 3n e4b.
+-it not open source now but if this project get good reviews and support i will make it open source for eveyone.

 For more information, check the README.md inside the cyan.diamond.studio-voice-chat folder.

 IMPORTANT: This software is licensed exclusively for Cyan Diamond Studio production use.
 Please review the LICENSE.md file for terms and conditions.